Skip to content

 threads: 4

-The following flags can be passed, either directly to the CLI or via Docker’s arguments:
+You can run various tools by passing arguments - either directly to the CLI or via Docker’s arguments:

 • -f <file>, --file <file>: specifies the configuration file to use.